Supermarket spend is often a large proportion of many peoples out-of-pocket expenses that can be put on a credit card to earn more points.

 Earning Qantas Points

 If you are a Qantas Points hunter, instead you’ll want to check out the American Express David Jones cards.
+With the David Jones American Express, you’ll receive 1.5 Qantas Points per $ spent at supermarkets.

-Both cards earn 2.25 Qantas Points per $ at supermarkets.
 The regular David Jones American Express has an annual fee of $99, whereas the $295 annual fee Platinum version earns additional points and benefits when shopping at David Jones or online.

 Other frequent flyer point-earning opportunities